tundish/blathnaid/NOTES.rst

 Ideas
 -----

-* Smiths in the city have been forbidden from making knives.
-New guild of Cutlers
+* Smiths in the city have been forbidden from making knives, locks, or pressure vessels.
+* New guilds of Cutlers.
+Locksmiths.
+Boilermakers.
 * Only guards and smiths allowed fires
 * The bats eavesdrop (listen)